Russia's war on Ukraine latest news: Poland and NATO say missile that killed two probably Ukrainian air defence

 * Following the withdrawal of Russian security forces from Kherson, residents have given Reuters accounts of abuses.

-* Russia spoke in favour of extending the Black Sea grain deal at this week's G20 summit in Bali, as long as more grain is sent to countries in the greatest need, Finance Minister Anton Siluanov told Russia's state-run RT news channel.
+* Russia spoke in favour of extending the Black Sea grain deal at this week's G20 summit in Bali, as long as more grain was sent to countries in the greatest need, Finance Minister Anton Siluanov told Russia's state-run RT news channel.

 * French President Emmanuel Macron said G20 leaders agreed to push Russia towards de-escalation in the Ukraine conflict and expressed hope China could play a bigger mediation role in the coming months.